Apollo’s Birth: Cord Prolapse at Home to Emergency C-Section

 At ten months old Apollo made his first visit to Seattle Children’s Hospital.
 The ENT there said he had severe allergies (to milk in particular) and reflux.
 He told us to cut out all dairy and milk protein and to start him on reflux medicine, which we did.

-Less than a month later Apollo was sick again.
-I took him to the doctor where, within minutes of coming into the room, she sent us straight to the emergency room.
+Less than a month after Apollo’s visit to Seattle Children’s Hospital, he was sick again.
+I took him to the doctor where, within minutes of entering the room, she sent us straight to the emergency room.
 Apollo was in respiratory distress and very, very sick.
 Once admitted to the hospital he was diagnosed with RSV and pneumonia.
 I was told by the doctors there that he was “much sicker than your average RSV baby”.

 Apollo at One-Year-Old

-By a year old it was clear we did not have a healthy baby.
-Apollo weighed 17 pounds 14 ounces.
+By Apollo’s first birthday it was clear we did not have a healthy baby.
+Apollo weighed 17 pounds and 14 ounces.
 He had just barely doubled his birth weight.
 He had chronic respiratory issues and difficulty eating, sleeping, and gaining weight.

 Adenoid Removal and His First Bronchoscopy

-December 20, 2011, Apollo had his adenoids removed and his first bronchoscopy done.
+December 20, 2011, Apollo had his adenoids removed and his first bronchoscopy.
 The surgeon (who also happened to be the head of otolaryngology) was supposed to check for any obstruction in his airway.
-That was the entire point of the bronchoscopy.
+His pulmonologist wanted him to check for a vascular ring or any other type of blockage or issues with his anatomy.
+That was the entire point of doing the bronchoscopy.
 He came out of the surgery saying things such as (and these are direct quotes):

 “There is some slight narrowing, but not too bad.”